marmelab/react-admin/docs/TabbedShowLayout.md

 ## Custom Tab Component

 By default, `<TabbedShowLayout>` renders its tabs using `<TabbedShowLayoutTabs>`, an internal react-admin component.
 You can pass a custom component as the `tabs` prop to override that default.
-Also, props passed to `<TabbedShowLayoutTabs>` are passed to the MUI's `<Tabs>` component inside `<TabbedShowLayoutTabs>`.
+Also, props passed to `<TabbedShowLayoutTabs>` are passed to the Material UI's `<Tabs>` component inside `<TabbedShowLayoutTabs>`.
 That means you can create a custom `tabs` component without copying several components from the react-admin source.

 For instance, to make use of scrollable `<Tabs>`, you can pass `variant="scrollable"` and `scrollButtons="auto"` props to `<TabbedShowLayoutTabs>` and use it in the `tabs` prop from `<TabbedShowLayout>` as follows: